In my Crane elephant cool mist humidifier review I’ll tell you how it stacks up and if it’s worth the money.

 The water tank seams have no leaks, gaps, or production defects.
 The base is well designed, with the company obviously keeping the (basic, foundation) simple with a single plastic shell that houses the other components.

 The elephant’s eyes (the paint/printing) look sharp and are aligned properly.
 There’s a semi-gloss plastic finish nearly everywhere except for the tank.
 The water tanks has a nice-looking translucent plastic design.

 Overall, everything looks really good and doesn’t feel cheap or low-quality at all.
 We’re off to a great start!

-Getting started was really easy – I just finished unpacking it, removed the plastic, cover, and then removed the filling cap/valve and then filled it with tap water.
+Getting started was really easy – I just finished unpacking it, removed the plastic and cover, the filling cap/valve, and then filled it with tap water.
 I found it very simple to do.
 I still recommend, however, reading the instructions to avoid any issues before, after, or during use – mostly due to water choices.